Income Tax Planning for Real Estate Investments

 These expenses can even be deducted on Schedule A as itemized deductions if the real estate is used personally.

-Can I Deduct Property Tax on Rental Home?
+Can I Deduct Property Tax on a Rental Home?

 Real estate that is rented out or used for business purposes may be eligible for a deduction on the property tax.